ppwwyyxx/wechat-dump/README.md

 	+ `./android-interact.sh db`
 	+ Use your rooted file system manager app
 + Get WeChat user resource directory from your phone:
-	+ `./android-interact.sh res`		# you might need to specify a location if the default doesn't work
+	+ `./android-interact.sh res`		# you might need to change the resource location in this script if the default doesn't work
-+ Get Wechat uin, possible ways are:
++ Get WeChat uin, possible ways are:
 	+ `./android-interact.sh uin`
 	+ Login to [web wechat](https://wx.qq.com), get wxuin=1234567 from `document.cookie`
-+ Get phone IMEI, possible ways are:
++ Get your phone IMEI number, possible ways are:
 	+ `./android-interact.sh imei`
 	+ Call `*#06#` on your phone
 	+ Find IMEI in system settings